 Summer arrived, blazing and crackling.
 The air sizzled frying at forty-five degrees (Celsius).
 Fed up with living in air-conditioned existence, we decided it was time to leave the city.

 So Hubby, Babar and I with our suitcases packed for a seven-day adventure, drove up and up the mountain chasing some chilly wind.

 The roads tapered off as we were nearing the top, sending some nervous flutter in my heart.

 Then it soared when my eyes behold the snowy peaks in the horizons.

-The energetic canine run to and pro, going mad with freedom to leap and bound.
-Once or twice he braved the icy water and dipped his toes.
-Oh how he loved the water!
-He would swim if not for the angry flow.
+The energetic canine run to and pro, going mad with the freedom to leap and bound.
+Once or twice, Babar braved the icy water and dipped his toes.
+Oh, how he loved the water!
+He would swim if not for the turbulent flow.

 Days in the camp passed by like a dream.
 We were lulled into calmness and serenity.
 All our silly worldly cares momentarily forgotten.

 I go to nature to be soothed and healed and to have my senses put in order.